gisehm/Optimized-Music-Listening-Design/README.md

 2. Cluster plot of danceability and acousticness displays a strong preference for electronic songs with high danceability.
 3. Cluster plot of danceability and acousticness displays a strong preference for songs with high danceability and energy.
 4. Displays a possible bias in popular Spotify songs, as they may favor specific artists or genres.
-5. No specific bias towards songs that are considered "happy".
+5. No specific bias towards songs with high valence ("happy" songs).

 ## Methodologies <!--- do not change this line -->